Government procurement in Russia: Corruption

 Despite attempts to make procedures more transparent, to increase the participation of private firms in public procurement, and to fight corruption, there are still many violations that limit the efficiency of public procurement.
 If a procurer wishes to enrich himself, he could try to negotiate with a single firm (we will call him insider) to share the surplus from the procurement contract, and to prevent outsiders from bidding.
 So, at the very first step he may set the start price higher, by choosing the highest price from the price quotations, or by choosing firms he is asking these quotations from.
 Then he may tune the specification of the goods so that only one firm is able to perform the contract.

 The other way to limit competition is to include special clauses of delivery that are not suitable to most of the firms, or make the contract very short so that an outsider will be unable to meet it.
 If nevertheless some outsiders applied to participate in the procedure, he may still exclude some firms from bidding in the open auction, referring to some gaps in the documents they provided.
 As an auction with only one bidder may be suspicious, in some cases, the procurer or the insider may call another firm to participate, but not to bid, at least not to bid aggressively.
 That will always result in repeated interactions between the procurer and insider in various procurement procedures.

 Statistics

-About 3 000 of new tenders, auctions and requests for quotations published each day.
-About 250 000 purchase announcements published per year on federal procurement website.
+About 3,000 new tenders, auctions and requests for quotations published each day.
+About 250,000 purchase announcements are published each year on the federal procurement website.

 Web resources that collect procurement information also are a source for additional statistics like usage of specific file formats among official organizations or regional economic activities.